cklanac/cklanac.github.io/about.md

 [![Webmaster in a Nutshell](http://akamaicovers.oreilly.com/images/9781565923256/cat.gif)](http://shop.oreilly.com/product/9781565923256.do)

-> Released in 1999!?
+> Webmaster in a Nutshell was released in 1999!
 I wonder if I still have my copy somewhere?

 On the side, I'm also a charter boat captain (50 ton masters) and enjoy tinkering on my boat.
 And on a personal note, I'm married to a wonderful woman Amy Klanac who is a UX Architect.
 We have a cat, of course.